grpc/proposal/A6-client-retries.md

 For hedged RPCs, when an RPC becomes committed, the client will continue the currently in-flight attempt on which the maximum number of messages have already been sent.
 All other currently in-flight attempts will be immediately cancelled, and no subsequent attempts will be started.

-Once we have committed to a particular attempt, any messages that have already been sent on the that attempt can be immediately freed from the buffer, and any subsequent messages will be sent without buffering.
+Once we have committed to a particular attempt, any messages that have already been sent on the that attempt can be immediately freed from the buffer, and each subsequent message that is replayed can be freed as soon as it is sent.
+The new message sent by the application (which caused the RPC to exceed the buffer limit) will never be added to the buffer in the first place; it will stay pending until all previous messages have been replayed, and then it will be sent immediately without buffering.

 When an RPC is evicted from the buffer, pending hedged requests should be canceled immediately.
 Implementations must avoid potential scheduling race conditions when canceling pending requests concurrently with incoming responses to already sent hedges, and ensure that failures are relayed to the client application logic when no more hedged requests will be possible and all outstanding requests have returned.